 The best gift of God is now is in your hands.
-Like every mother, you have also gone through pregnancy journey, labor, and delivery.
-Now!!!
-It’s time to enjoy life with your newborn and take care of her.
+Like every mother, you have also gone through a pregnancy journey, labor, and delivery.
+Now, it’s time to enjoy life with your newborn and take care of her.
 But you may be worried about how to take care of a newborn baby.

 I have 2 kids.
 Recently I have been gifted 2nd baby by Almighty God.
 To nurse her I have regained my experiences which are green.

 So, as a mother, I believe, my experiences and tips will help you to be confident about caring for your newborn effectively.